 Thermostats are commonly found in most homes and are also used for commercial applications as a means of regulating room temperature.
+The photo at the right shows common thermostats and the glass ampoule under the cover which contains the mercury.

 Mercury thermostats should not be disposed of in the regular trash.